Guwahati: History

-Ancient history
+Legends

 Naraka, also known as Narakāsura, and Bhaumāsura was an asura king, the legendary progenitor of all three dynasties of Pragjyotisha-Kamarupa, and the founding ruler of the legendary Bhauma dynasty of Pragjyotisha.
 Though the myths about Naraka are first mentioned in the Mahabharata, later texts embellish them.
 According to later post-Vedic texts such as the Brahma Purana and Vishnu Purana, he was the son of Bhudevi, fathered by the Varaha incarnation of Vishnu.
 He is claimed as one who established Pragjyotisha.
 The pious Naraka became evil due to his association with an asura named Banasura of Śoṇitapura, and hence the suffix 'asura' (demon) was added to his name.

 He was slain by Krishna and Satyabhama, who was the incarnate of Bhudevi.

 The 10th/11th-century Kalika Purana embellishes the myths further and he is claimed to have come from Mithila and said to have established the kingdom of Pragjyotisha after overthrowing the last of the Kirata kings, Ghatakasura, of the Danava dynasty.
 It was foretold that he would be destroyed by a later incarnation of Vishnu.
 His mother, the earth, sought the boon from Vishnu that her son should have a long life, and that he should be all-powerful.
 Vishnu granted these boons.